 This project was all about enjoying the garden all year round.
 There is a view from the living room, large patio and a rotating pod that can be used whatever the weather.
 Shapes and planting created a welcome feel.
 The end result was stunning.

-“It was difficult decision to choose Acacia, as a designer, I did not know them well.
+“It was a difficult decision to choose Acacia, as a designer, I did not know them well.
 It turned out to be great.
 Herman and his team communicated well with me and Tessa.
 We had to make decisions and he was very accommodating.
-The finish was at highest standard and quality of workmanship excellent.
+The finish was at the highest standard and quality of workmanship excellent.
 We love the garden and use it so often now as I work from home.
 I would highly recommend Acacia Gardens.”